shahraizali/awesome-django/README.md

 *Packages that help with caching.*

 * [django-ormcache](https://github.com/educreations/django-ormcache/) - A cache manager mixin that provides some caching of objects for the ORM.
+* [johnny-cache](https://github.com/jmoiron/johnny-cache/) - Johnny Cache is a caching framework for django applications.

 ## Debugging